poulok/governance/voting-procedure.md

 ```
 # Voting
 ## Voting is required
-Per the guidelines outlined in the voting-procedures.md in this repository votes should be cast as follows:
+Per the guidelines outlined in the [voting-procedures.md](https://github.com/hiero-ledger/governance/blob/main/voting-procedures.md.yaml), votes should be cast as follows:

 Vote in favor of the candidate's promotion by approving the PR with a comment indicating approval.
   -Example: "IN FAVOR - Looks good to me"